osohq/gitclub/backends/flask-sqlalchemy-oso/README.md

 - `Repo` - mimicking repos on GitHub — but without the backing Git data — each belongs to a single org.
 - `Issue` - mimicking GitHub issues, each is associated with a single repo.
-- `OrgRole` - a user role on an organization.
-- `RepoRole` - a user role on a repository.

 ### Authorization model